DiscordPP/discordpp/README.md

    * Contains detailed setup instructions
    * Branches often track development of new features
 * Feel free to submit your own templates as a PR

+# The insructions that follow are you of date, please use Echo as a template

 ### Manual
 * Download: